José Bosingwa

-José Bosingwa da Silva (born 24 August 1982) is a Portuguese former footballer who played as a right-back.
+José Bosingwa da Silva (born 24 August 1982) is a former professional footballer who played as a right-back.

-An attacking fullback, his pace and ability to get up and down the flanks created problems for the opposition.
-He spent most of his professional career with Porto and Chelsea, winning 13 honours overall including the UEFA Champions League with both clubs: 2004 with the former and 2012 with the latter.
+He spent most of his career with Porto and Chelsea, winning 13 major honours including the UEFA Champions League with both clubs, 2004 with the former and 2012 with the latter.
+In his country's Primeira Liga, he also appeared for Boavista.

-A Portuguese international since 2007, Bosingwa represented the nation at Euro 2008 and the 2004 Summer Olympics, earning a total of 27 caps.
+A Portugal international since 2007, Bosingwa represented the nation at Euro 2008 and the 2004 Summer Olympics, earning a total of 27 caps.

 Club career

-Early years
+Early life and career

 Born in Mbandaka, Zaire to a Portuguese father and a Congolese mother, Bosingwa moved with his parents at a very young age to Seia in the Portuguese hinterland, in the Guarda District.
 He was the youngest of the couple's ten children.

 Bosingwa was picked as a youth to play for Boavista FC, making his professional debut on loan to S.C.
 Freamunde in the Segunda Liga and appearing sparingly as the northern club finished last.
 He started his career as a midfielder.